madhavjk/cricket_analytics/README.md

-# Crick Analytics Using Python
+# Cricket Analytics Using Python